celonis/content-cli/DOCUMENTATION.md

 By default, the `pull package` command will pull the last published version of the package.
-You can use the ***--draft*** option to pull the draft version of your package, like the following example:
+You can use the ***--draft*** option to pull the draft version of your package like this:

 ```
 // Pull draft version of package